Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

    ```
 * Check HTML output file in the local browser like Safari, Google Chrome.
 ### 3. Running HybPiper pipeline
 [HybPiper](https://github.com/mossmatters/HybPiper) is a suite of Python scripts that uses bioinformatics tools in order to extract target sequences from target-enriched reads.
 All bioinformatics modules need to be loaded via job file.
 The 'all-genes.fas' is a reference sequences that probes (baits) designed based upon it and HybPiper will map reads to this reference.
+Sine the pipeline use SPAdes assembler, the job file set to run in the high memory nodes (himem).
+Maximum CPU in this case is 16.

 ```
 # /bin/sh